getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/unified-api.md

   - The argument supported should be:
     - function that creates a breadcrumb
     - an already created breadcrumb object
-    - a list of breadcrumbs optionally
+    - a list of breadcrumbs (optional)
   - In languages where we do not have a basic form of overloading only a raw breadcrumb object should be accepted.

   For the hint parameter see [hints](#hints).